Ali Karimi (footballer, born 1994)

-Ali Nozar Karimi (علی کریمی; born 11 February 1994) is an Iranian professional footballer who plays as a midfielder for Kayserispor.
+Ali Nozar Karimi (علی کریمی; born 11 February 1994) is an Iranian professional footballer who plays as a midfielder.

 Club career

 Sepahan

 Karimi joined Sepahan in the summer of 2012.
 From 2010 to 2012, he was a member of Sepahan under-19 football team.
 He made his first league appearance in the 2013–14 season.
 He won the Persian Gulf Pro League with Sepahan in the 2014–15 season.

 Dinamo Zagreb

 2016–17

 On 1 July 2016, Karimi joined Croatian champions Dinamo Zagreb on a five-year contract for a reported US$400,000 transfer fee.
 He is the first Iranian to play in Croatian Prva HNL.
 Karimi made his preseason debut on 2 July 2016, coming on as a second-half substitute against Romanian club CS Pandurii Târgu Jiu.

 Loan to Lokomotiva

 Karimi joined Dinamo Zagreb's feeder club Lokomotiva in January 2017 on a 6-month loan.
 He finally got a chance to show off his power and control in the midfield as he started six games for Lokomotiva, set up multiple goals and scored his first goal in the Croatian league for the NK Lokomotiva on 26 April 2017 in a 1–0 league victory against Istra 1961.